arevindh/pihole-speedtest/README.md

 This limitation is of the script/GUI; you can always manipulate the database directly or export it as a CSV (Speedtest Log > Export As CSV); however, the Mod does also allow you to:

-* Install, update, and uninstall itself,
+* Install, update, and uninstall it,
 * Set a custom speedtest server,
 * Run tests ad-hoc and/or at set intervals, and
 * Display a pretty line or bar chart on the dashboard of the last 1/2/4/7/30 days of tests.